3D modeling: Representation

 Solid and shell modeling can create functionally identical objects.
 Differences between them are mostly variations in the way they are created and edited and conventions of use in various fields and differences in types of approximations between the model and reality.

 Shell models must be manifold (having no holes or cracks in the shell) to be meaningful as a real object.
 For example, in a shell model of a cube, all six sides must be connected with no gaps in the edges or the corners.
 Polygonal meshes (and to a lesser extent, subdivision surfaces) are by far the most common representation.
 Level sets are a useful representation for deforming surfaces that undergo many topological changes, such as fluids.

 The process of transforming representations of objects, such as the middle point coordinate of a sphere and a point on its circumference, into a polygon representation of a sphere is called tessellation.
 This step is used in polygon-based rendering, where objects are broken down from abstract representations ("primitives") such as spheres, cones etc., to so-called meshes, which are nets of interconnected triangles.
 Meshes of triangles (instead of e.g., squares) are popular as they have proven to be easy to rasterize (the surface described by each triangle is planar, so the projection is always convex).
 Polygon representations are not used in all rendering techniques, and in these cases the tessellation step is not included in the transition from abstract representation to rendered scene.

 Process

-There are three popular ways to represent a model:
+There are four popular ways to represent a model: